swara2402/Skratch/README.md

-  # Momentum AI Web Prototype
+  # Skratch

-  This is a code bundle for Momentum AI Web Prototype.
+  This is a code bundle for Skratch.
 The original project is available at https://www.figma.com/design/IG061JjfSJW7ffnPcaP6UX/Momentum-AI-Web-Prototype.

   ## Running the code